-- NOTE: The Microsoft BASIC compiler does not support the ALL, MERGE, and DELETE options to CHAIN.
-If you wish to maintain compatibility with the BASIC compiler, it is recommended that COMMON be used to pass variables and that overlays not be used. - NOTE: The CHAIN statement with MERGE option leaves the files open and preserves the current OPTION BASE setting. - NOTE: If the MERGE option is omitted, CHAIN does not preserve variable types or user-defined functions for use by the chained program.
-That is, any DEFINT, DEFSNG, DEFDBL, DEFSTR, or DEFFN statements containing shared variables must be restated in the chained program.
+- NOTE: The CHAIN statement with MERGE option leaves the files open and preserves the current OPTION BASE setting. - NOTE: If the MERGE option is omitted, CHAIN does not preserve variable types or user-defined functions for use by the chained program.
+That is, any DEFINT, DEFSNG, DEFDBL, DEFSTR, or DEFFN statements containing shared variables must be restated in the chained program. - NOTE: The Microsoft BASIC compiler does not support the ALL, MERGE, DELETE, and LINE number exp> options to CHAIN.
+Thus, the statement format is CHAIN FILENAME>.
+If you wish to maintain compatibility with the BASIC compiler, it is recommended that COMMON be used to pass variables and that overlays not be used.
+The CHAIN statement leaves the files open during CHAINing.

-2.4 CLEAR

-Format: CLEAR [,[<expression1>][,<expression2>]]
+- 2.4 CLEAR - Format: CLEAR [,[<expressionl>][,<expression2>]]

-- Purpose: To set all numeric variables to zero and all string variables to null; and, optionally, to set the end of memory and the amount of stack space. - Remarks: <expressionl> is a memory location which, if specified, sets the highest location available for use by BASIC-80.
+- Purpose: To set all numeric variables to zero, all string variables to null, and to close all open files; and, optionally, to set the end of memory and the amount of stack space. - Remarks: <expressionl> is a memory location which, if specified, sets the highest location available for use by BASIC-80.